oracle-livelabs/security/database/advanced/intro/intro-key-vault.md

 In this mini-lab, you will learn how to use the **Oracle Key Vault** (OKV) features.

-The entire DB Security PMs Team wishes you an excellent workshop!
+The entire DB Security PMs team wishes you an excellent workshop!

 You may now [proceed to the next lab](#next).

 ## Acknowledgements
 - **Author** - Hakim Loumi, Database Security PM
-- **Contributors** - Peter Wahl, Rahil Mir
+- **Contributors** - Peter Wahl, Rahil Mir, Shubham Goyal
-- **Last Updated By/Date** - Hakim Loumi, Database Security PM - August 2024
+- **Last Updated By/Date** - Shubham Goyal, Database Security PM - October 2025